Havana Presidential Palace attack (1957): Public Act of Redress

+Special to the New York Times.

+HAVANA, April 7—Thousands of persons marched to the Presidential Palace this afternoon to signify their support of President Fulgencio Batista.
+Representatives of labor, commerce, industry, Government, political parties and supporters of the Administration filled the park in front of the palace and all adjacent streets.
+Placards and banners carried by the marchers proclaimed approval of General Batista's policies, his public works program and his efforts to suppress the revolutionary activities of his enemies.
+One large banner said, "For Batista, in the Past, Now and Forever."
+Another read "Five Hundred American Residents of the Isle of Pines Have Faith in Batista."
+The keynote of the demonstration was "Peace."
+Flocks of white doves were released during the demonstration to signify a demand for peace.
+Precautionary measures were taken by the government to protect the demonstrators.
+Policemen armed with rifles surrounded the palace.
+On all near-by roofs policemen and soldiers armed with rifles and machine guns were on duty.

 Golpeando Arriba

 On January 22, 1959, Fidel Castro explained to journalists gathered in the Copa Room of the Havana Riviera hotel, among other topics, that hitting up, "golpear arriba," was one of the "false concepts about the revolution" because "tyranny is not a man; tyranny is a system (...)
 We were never supporters of tyrannicide or military coups, [which tended] to inculcate the people a complex of impotence " A few months earlier Castro had reprimanded Guevara for having signed a pact with Rolando Cubela, Chomon's lieutenant in the DR-13-3 guerrilla in Escambray mountains, the "Pacto del Pedrero".
 The letter is dated in Palma Soriano on December 26, 1958; part of it reads:

 Humboldt 7 massacre

 The failure of the attacks led to a widespread police crackdown on anti-Batista militants, often involving extrajudicial killings of revolutionaries, regardless of whether they were armed or fighting back.
 On April 20, 1957, four unarmed DRE revolutionaries who were previously involved in the attack were shot and killed by Havana police as they attempted to flee their apartment safehouse during a raid.
 The event led to widespread criticism of the police and, after the revolution, resulted in the arrest, trial and execution (1964) of Marcos Rodriguez (Marquitos), another revolutionary who betrayed the four men.